It’s the advice everyone gives to self-published authors.

 And in a way it does.
 You get a little bit of buzz going – people tweet and retweet about you for maybe ten minutes.
 If you have more than one book, you’ll get some sales on the one that isn’t free, and then you can, a week or two later, turn it around, and get a few sales on the other book.

 And all your friends and relations are way impressed, and they like and share you all over Facebook, and everything is grand.

 Sooner or later, though, you hit the slump.
-Everyone you know that was willing to buy or download for free has done it.
-But the gurus, the marketing pros, the old self-publishing hands, they just send out another virtual grin and tell you to do a big social media splash and offer Everything and More for FREEFREEFREE again.
+Everyone you know that was willing to download for free has done it.
+But the gurus, the marketing pros, the old self-publishing hands, they just send out another digital grin and tell you to do a big social media splash and offer Everything and More for FREEFREEFREE again.

 “Watch,” they say.
 “Sales will boom!”